Emergency Medicine - Critical Care Medicine Fellowships

 Overview

-The Department of Emergency Medicine supports two board-eligible critical care fellowship pathways in combination with both the Department of Anesthesiology (ACCM) and the Department of Medicine (IM-CCM).
-Each fellowship track is two years, in accordance with the ABEM requirements.
+The Department of Emergency Medicine supports 2 board-eligible two-year critical care fellowship pathways in conjunction with the Division of Anesthesiology Critical Care Medicine (ACCM) and the Division of Pulmonary, Critical Care and Sleep Medicine.

 ACCM-Emergency Medicine Pathway: Anesthesiology Critical Care Medicine (ACCM) focuses on care of the critically ill with special emphasis on post-surgical management.
 At UCSD, there is a focus on cardiothoracic surgical patients (including heart transplants, lung transplants, left ventricular assist devices, and VA-ECMO), in addition to general, oncological, and trauma surgery patients.
 The fellowship experience provides a multi-disciplinary experience among the various Surgical ICUs, as well as the Neuro ICU, and the Medical ICUs.
 Additional time is reserved for research projects, electives, and training in bronchoscopy and both transthoracic and transesophageal echocardiography (graduates will be proficient at both).